The Drive Toward Equilibrium

 This equation allows you to calculate the equilibrium constant directly from thermodynamic data, without ever performing the experiment.

-- ΔG° < 0: \( \ln K > 0 \), so \( K > 1 \).
-Products are favoured at equilibrium.
+- \(\Delta G^\circ < 0\): \(\ln K > 0 \Rightarrow K > 1\).
+Products predominate at equilibrium.

-- ΔG° > 0: \( \ln K < 0 \), so \( K < 1 \).
-Reactants are favoured at equilibrium.
+- \(\Delta G^\circ > 0\): \(\ln K < 0 \Rightarrow K < 1\).
+Reactants predominate at equilibrium.

 Worked Example: Calculating K from ΔG°

-Calculate the equilibrium constant K.
+Calculate the equilibrium constant \(K\).

-Step 2: Rearrange for ln K:
+Step 2: Rearrange for \(\ln K\)

-\( \ln K = \frac{-\Delta G^\circ}{RT} = \frac{-4700}{8.314 \times 298} \)
+\(\ln K = \dfrac{-\Delta G^\circ}{RT} = \dfrac{-4700}{8.314 \times 298} = \dfrac{-4700}{2477.6} = -1.897\)

-Step 3: Calculate:
+Step 3: Calculate \(K\)

-\( K = e^{-1.897} = 0.150 \)
+\(K = e^{-1.897} = \mathbf{0.150}\)